taeastmo/16BMB_manual/docs/source/operations/item_003_EDXD_radiography_switching.rst

 | Setup of slits filter for direct beam EDXD and radiography measurement.
-| Click on the menu button :guilabel:`Mode Setup` on the PEC user interface and open the option :guilabel:'Radiography'.
+| Click on the menu button :guilabel:`Mode Setup` on the PEC user interface and open the option :guilabel:`Radiography`.

 .. figure:: /images/operation/radiography_setup_menu.png
    :alt: radiography setup
-   :width: 500px
+   :width: 720px
    :align: center

 Input slit sizes and filter setup values in the 'Preset Position' window.